Classical analogue to the Kitaev model and Majorana-like topological bound states: Classical analogue Kitaev chain

 where $\mathbf{1}$ represents the $2\times2$ identity matrix. $\tilde{\mathsf{H}}^2$ is composed of the $2N\times 2N$ blocks $\mathbf{H}_0'$ and $\bm{\Delta}_0'$ that, in explicit form, are expressed as

 The matrix $\tilde{\mathsf{H}}^2$ for the same 4-particle chain is shown here below, \begin{widetext}

 \end{widetext}

 At first glance, $\tilde{\mathsf{H}}^2$ lost the BdG-like block-antisymmetry pattern seen in $\mathsf{H}$.
 However, it gains additional antisymmetry in the $A$-$B$ sublattices; the dimerization parameters $r$ and $\epsilon$ appear with opposite signs in $2j-1$ and $2j$ components in $\tilde{\mathsf{H}}^2$.
 In other words, the $A$-$B$ sublattice degree of freedom contributes to the determination of the analogue particle-hole degree of freedom.
 Note that both the SSH \cite{su1979solitons} and the Rice-Mele \cite{rice1982elementary} models also consider dimerized 1D lattices.
-However, they are not superconducting models and do not have the pairing terms $\Delta \hat{c}_j^\dagger\hat{c}_{j+1}^\dagger + \mathrm{H.c.}$ in their Hamiltonians.
-In the dimerized mechanical lattice, the ``superconducting'' and ``hopping'' terms naturally appear simultaneously as they also do in the Kitaev model.
-Also, the off-diagonal block $\bm\Delta_0'$ in $\tilde{\mathsf{H}}^2$ becomes antisymmetric, aligned with the BdG Hamiltonian.
+However, they are not superconducting models and do not have the pairing terms $\Delta \hat{c}_j^\dagger\hat{c}_{j+1}^\dagger + \mathrm{H.c.}$ in their Hamiltonians. { In the case of dimerized mechanical lattices, \ed{the use of the dynamical matrix approach allowed identifying these systems as classical analogue to the SSH systems \cite{xiao2015geometric,xiao2017topological,chaunsali2017demonstrating,yin2018band,chen2018study,vila2019role,shi2021disorder}, however when employing the second quantized form of the Hamiltonian } the analog ``superconducting'' and ``hopping'' terms naturally appear simultaneously.
+These terms also make the system very similar (at a mathematical level) to a Kitaev chain model.
+Also, \ed{ under the new coordinates of $a_j^\pm, b_j^\pm$, } the off-diagonal block $\bm\Delta_0'$ in $\tilde{\mathsf{H}}^2$ becomes antisymmetric, which is aligned with the BdG form of the Hamiltonian. }

 Note that $\tilde{\mathsf{H}}^2$ is dimensionless and so are its eigenvalues.
 Let $\tilde{\omega}^2 = \frac{\omega^2-\omega_0^2}{\omega_0^2}$ be the normalized eigenvalue, then $\tilde{\mathsf{H}}^2\mathbf{X} = \tilde{\omega}^2\mathbf{X}$, where $\mathbf{X}$ is the same eigenvector satisfying $\mathsf{H}\mathbf{X}=-\ii\omega\mathbf{X}$.
 Given that $\omega$ always shows in positive-negative pairs, the $\omega^2$ and $\tilde{\omega}^2$ spectra are always doubly degenerate, hence corresponding to time-reversal pairs of eigenvectors.
 In addition, the number of distinct $\tilde{\omega}^2$ values matches the number of particles in a chain.